 - Pat the meat dry.

-- Place the meat, fat side up, into the pan and sear for at least 4 minutes.
+- Place the pork roast, fat side up, into a screaming hot pan and sear for at least 4 minutes.

 - Remove the pork and place in the slow cooker.